Locating sources on early cinema

 - American Periodicals includes articles from early general interest magazines.

-- Times (London) Digital Archive provides the complete text of articles for the London Times.
+- Times Digital Archive 1785 Onwards provides the complete text of articles for the London Times.

 Film Magazines, Trade Journals and Newspapers (Open Access)

 Use one or more of the following databases to identify recent journal articles which may include bibliographies that list references to early magazine articles.
 Check the library catalogue to see if the journal is available.
-If the journal is available in paper or microfilm at Concordia Library, you can request a scanned copy through Article Delivery Service.
+If the journal is available in paper or microfilm at Concordia Library, you can request a scanned copy through Article/Chapter Scan & Deliver.

 Film & Television Literature Index -Provides references to articles in film journals and also includes some full-text articles from journals published over the past 30 years